Tutorial - Getting Started with PCB Design

 Positioning the Components on the PCB

-Now we can start to place the components in their right positions.
+We can now start to place the components in suitable locations on the board.

 - Press the V, D shortcut keys to zoom in on the board and components.